 Non-Probability Sampling

-Non-probability sampling is a sampling method in which participants are selected using non-random criteria, meaning not all members of the population have a known or equal chance of being included in the study.
+Non-probability sampling is a sampling method in which participants are selected using non-random criteria.
+Unlike probability sampling, not every member of the population has a known or equal chance of being included in the study.
+Researchers typically choose participants based on accessibility, judgement, specific characteristics, or referral processes.

 On this page: